Welcome to THE WHAVE!

 NEW – April 2020 – The WHAVE podcast papers!
 Based on all our podcasts so far.

-To read the first, on funding grassroots women’s right’s organisations, click here.
+Podcast Paper #1: funding grassroots women’s rights’ organisations, click here.

 The financial contribution of UNAIDS towards this podcast series is gratefully acknowledged.
 However, its content and ideas expressed therein do not necessarily reflect the views and opinions of UNAIDS or engage the responsibility of UNAIDS

 Listen in to leading women living with HIV around the world on several key topics close to their hearts.

 We welcome back Longret Kwardem, Co-Director of 4M Mentor Mothers Network CIC.
 In this episode, Longret highlights the importance of women’s meaningful involvement as equal partners in all the decision-making processes that affect our lives, in order to achieve an effective, ethical and sustainable response.

 Episode # 12: